“Sweet swinging starfish, what did you do?”

 He was right.

 Firing them wouldn’t help anyone, so Patty decided they’d just get through this until they could get the void gone.
+Upper management would never need to know.
 How hard could it be?

 Expired goods?
 Into the void they went.
 Garbage, litter, unspeakable refuse from the lady’s restroom?
-No problem – the void ate it all, and nobody had to pay a disposal service to do it.
+No problem—the void ate it all, and budget allocated for disposal services could be used elsewhere.

 Patty knew how to fudge numbers.
 She hadn’t always worked in late-night merchandise, and with this chain of stores, as long as the bottom line was good, nobody looked too closely at how they got there.
-The up-top was happy with low overhead, and happy up-top made happy everyone.
+The up-top was happy with low overhead, and that meant happy everyone.
 Magic, Patty realized, was actually pretty great.

-In the middle of counting cigarette cases, Ben said, “One star.”
+In the middle of counting cigarette cases, Ben said, “Another one star.”

 “What?” said Patty, looking up from behind the counter.

-The very word, full of mystery and the unknown, was cause for panic.
+The very word, full of perverts and con artists, was cause for panic.
 “Online?”
 Patty squawked.

 Ben took out his phone.

-- I can’t even explain what happened.
+- Two stars: I can’t even explain what happened.
 I just know I’ve never been so scared buying Gaderade in my life.
 Will not be going back.

-- Excellent energy for seances.
+- Five stars: Excellent energy for seances.
 Back packing lot + Ouija board = a fun time for all.

 Patty stared at him.
 “The hell, Ben?”